Gangsta (manga): Main characters

 Nicolas Brown (ニコラス・ブラウン, Nikorasu Buraun), or Nic, is Worick's Handymen partner.
 He is a "Twilight", the result of a former West Gate mercenary named Gaston Brown sleeping with a Twilight prostitute.
 Gaston had impregnated the prostitute for the sole purpose of avoiding the expense of hiring a Tagged mercenary, and murdered the woman after Nic was born.
 Nic was abused by Gaston, who saw him as nothing more than a monster.
 He is deaf, and communicates primarily through sign language, but has exceptionally strong vision and lip reading skills.
 As a child mercenary, he was hired by the Arcangelo family to be Worick's bodyguard.
 Like all Twilights, he is identified by the dog tags that he wears.
-He is known as a "faker" because although his natural ability is a B/5 level Twilight, he can gain the almost superhuman abilities of an A/0 level by overdosing on Celebrer.
+He is known as a "faker" because although his natural ability is a B/5 level Twilight, he can gain the almost superhuman abilities of an A/0 level by overdosing on Cerebret.